Hugh Fraser (Australian politician)

-Hugh "Hughie" Fraser (1837 – 10 November 1900) was a politician of Scottish birth in the early days of the Colony of South Australia.
+Hugh Fraser (1837 – 10 November 1900) was a politician of Scottish birth in the Colony of South Australia.

 History

 Hugh Fraser was born in Inverness, Scotland, a son of John Fraser (died 20 October 1882), emigrated to South Australia with four brothers in 1863, and went to work at the slate mines in Mintaro.
 He later started his own slate quarry, then moved to Adelaide to act as manager for the Delabole Slate Company, which he took over when it got into financial difficulties.
 He reversed the company's fortunes and later ran a marble masonry business on the corner of Franklin and Bentham Streets.

 Politics

 Fraser won the seat of West Adelaide in 1878 as a Protectionist, with W. K. Simms as his junior colleague.
 He was successful again in 1881, with C. C. Kingston as his running mate.
 This partnership again went to the polls in 1887, but Fraser was defeated by A. A. Fox, his stronger showing being overcome by a splitting of votes.
 He subsequently stood for the seat of Stanley, but failed; attributable said some, to the enmity the Press felt when the "wily, obstinate, pertinacious, rugged, blunt, eloquent Scotchman" spoke in favour of removing postage privileges that newspapers then enjoyed.